puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 ### The Agent-Specified Environment Node Group

 Normally, the environment that the node classifier sets for a node overrides any environment that you set in the node's puppet.conf file (the agent-specified environment).
 However, sometimes you may want to ignore the environments that have been set in the node classifier, and use the agent-specified environment, for testing for example.
 The **Agent-Specified Environment** node group forces the environment that has been specified in the puppet.conf file, ignoring any environments that have been set by the node classifier.
 If you want to use the agent-specified environment for a node, you should pin the node to this node group, or create a rule in the node group that matches the node.
-(TODO: What do we want to do about selecting the agent-specified environment from the environment metadata in http://docs.puppetlabs.com/pe/latest/console_classes_groups.html#creating-new-node-groups?
-What do we want to say about putting nodes in this group versus using the agent-specified dropdown)

 #### Classes
 You should never add any classes to this group.
 This group should only be used to set the agent-specified environment for matching nodes.